vishipayyallore/speaker-series-2024/0730_MSFT_Reactor_AI102_S10/README.md

 ## 1. The Big Picture

-> 1. Discussion on Azure AI Services in Containers
+> 1. Unlocking Insights with Azure AI Vision and Custom Vision in Python

 ### Pre-requisites